 In a measuring cup, combine water, olive oil and molasses.
 TIP: Measure out the olive oil first and then the molasses.
 That way the molasses won’t stick to the spoon.

 Form dough into a ball and place in a lightly greased bowl.
 Cover loosely with plastic wrap and place it in the refrigerator overnight to rise.
-Or you can let it rise on the counter top for 2 hours.
+Or you can let it rise on the counter top for 2 hours till doubled in size.

 Preheat oven to 500°F with your pizza stone inside on the very bottom shelf.
 Once your oven reaches 500°F, you need to preheat the stone for another 30 minutes before placing your pizza in the oven.